Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Related Work

-There are low-level alternatives to CPS that also enable the suspension of executions in PPLs.
+There are low-level alternatives to CPS for suspension in PPLs.
 In particular, there are various languages and approaches that directly implement support for non-preemptive multitasking (e.g., coroutines).
-Turing~\citep{ge2018turing} and older versions of Birch~\citep{murray2018automated,murray2020lazy} implement coroutines to enable arbitrary suspension, but do not discuss the implementations in detail. \citet{lunden2022compiling} introduces and uses the concept of PPL control-flow graphs to compile Miking CorePPL to the low-level C++ framework RootPPL.
+Turing~\cite{ge2018turing} and older versions of Birch~\cite{murray2018automated,murray2020lazy} implement coroutines to enable arbitrary suspension, but do not discuss the implementations in detail.
+Lundén et al.~\cite{lunden2022compiling} introduces and uses the concept of PPL control-flow graphs to compile Miking CorePPL to the low-level C++ framework RootPPL.
 The compiler explicitly introduces code that maintains special execution call stacks, distinct from the implicit C++ call stacks.
 The implementation results in excellent performance, but supports neither garbage collection nor higher-order functions.
-Another interesting low-level approach is due to \citet{paige2014compilation}, who exploits mutual exclusion locks and the \texttt{fork} system call to suspend and resample SMC executions.
+Another low-level approach is due to Paige and Wood~\cite{paige2014compilation}, who exploits mutual exclusion locks and the \ttt{fork} system call to suspend and resample SMC executions.
 In theory, many of the above low-level alternatives to CPS can, if implemented efficiently, result in the least possible overhead due to more fine-grained low-level control.
 The approaches do, however, require significantly more implementation effort compared to a CPS transformation.
-Comparatively, selective CPS transformation is a surprisingly simple, high-level, and easy-to-implement alternative that significantly reduces full CPS overhead.
+Comparatively, the selective CPS transformation is a surprisingly simple, high-level, and easy-to-implement alternative that brings the overhead of CPS closer to that of more low-level approaches.